nickmvincent/cmpt419_fall2025/slides/deck3.md

 - "the degree to which a good, service or resource can be limited to only paying customers"
 - or, "the degree to which a supplier, producer or other managing body (e.g. a government) can prevent "free" consumption of a good"
-- i.e., how easily can put a fence around this thing
+- i.e., how easily can you put a fence around this thing
 - https://en.wikipedia.org/wiki/Excludability

 ---